Vodafone India, Tata Teleservices to bid in airwaves auction

+BRIEF-Tata Motors announces resignation of Ravindra Pisharody as executive director (commercial vehicle)

+* Says resignation of Ravindra Pisharody as executive director (commercial vehicle) Source text for Eikon: Further company coverage:

-MUMBAI Vodafone's (VOD.L) India unit, the country's No.2 mobile phone carrier, will bid in an upcoming auction of airwaves, a source with direct knowledge said on Friday.
+MUMBAI Oct 19 Vodafone's India unit, the country's No.2 mobile phone carrier, will bid in an upcoming auction of airwaves, a source with direct knowledge said on Friday.

 The airwaves auction is the result of a Supreme Court order to revoke permits issued in a scandal-tainted sale in 2008.
 Vodafone is not affected by that court order but it could be looking to buy additional spectrum.